-- 6.15 HKSCC has the right to demand Additional Collateral from a CP to cover risks arising from its specific business activities, financial condition, internal control environment or other risk factors that are deemed to be relevant.
+- 6.16 HKSCC has the right to demand Additional Collateral from a CP to cover risks arising from its specific business activities, financial condition, internal control environment or other risk factors that are deemed to be relevant.
 These include but are not limited to situations like: - (a) holding sizeable positions relative to the overall market and/or its reported liquid capital; - (b) having a large CNS Position in a security which poses specific risk concerns (e.g. low market liquidity); - (c) holding a CNS Position in a security with specific wrong-way risk; or - (d) being identified to be risky based on the Counterparty Risk Ranking Methodology.
-Under this methodology, each CP is assessed and assigned with a risk score based on three key risk factors, namely financial risk factor, settlement risk factor and non-financial risk factor. - 6.16 Additional Collateral is demanded on an ad hoc basis and collected from a CP within a time period specified by HKSCC. - 6.17 Due to the non-participation in HKSCC GF, ChinaClear is required to provide Additional Collateral to make its collateral requirement sufficient to cover the assumed closing-out loss of its unsettled positions which are projected under extreme but plausible market conditions.
+Under this methodology, each CP is assessed and assigned with a risk score based on three key risk factors, namely financial risk factor, settlement risk factor and non-financial risk factor. - 6.17 Additional Collateral is demanded on an ad hoc basis and collected from a CP within a time period specified by HKSCC. - 6.18 Due to the non-participation in HKSCC GF, ChinaClear is required to provide Additional Collateral to make its collateral requirement sufficient to cover the assumed closing-out loss of its unsettled positions which are projected under extreme but plausible market conditions.
+Additional Collateral is calculated and collected separately from ChinaClear in respect of its CNS Positions in Exchange Trades under Shanghai Connect and Shenzhen Connect.